-- economies of scale mean that it is more efficient to process long term at a centralised site, even when transportation costs are considered - plant is not easy to mobilise (see above) - there is not enough room on site - it is easier to get resource consents and other regulatory approvals for a single site rather than for a mobile operation.
+- economies of scale mean it is more efficient to process long term at a centralised site, even when transportation costs are considered - plant is not easy to mobilise (see above) - there is not enough room on site - it is easier to get resource consents and other regulatory approvals for a single site rather than for a mobile operation.

-Setting up a processing facility
+Setting up a mobile plant on site

-Good planning in the set-up phase will help you to develop a quality product - without the council on your back.
+Good planning will help you to develop a quality product and sustainable business - without the council on your back.